 The annual Branchville Scarecrow Contest is one of the most unique Halloween activities in New Jersey.
 Why would anyone want to spend an afternoon looking at scarecrows?
 Well, these are not your average scarecrows.
-Picture Ruth Bader Ginsburg as a scarecrow.
-Or Elvis Presley.
+Picture The Last Supper as scarecrows.
+Or the Beatles on Abbey Lane.
 Or circus acrobat scarecrows.

 Since 2015, the Branchville Scarecrow Contest has been one of the lesser known attractions of New Jersey.
-Last year, there were at least 50 displays with more than 150 scarecrows.
-Our favorite was a witch scarecrow in a zoom meeting with nine pumpkin faces representing the attendees.
+Every year, there are at least 50 displays with more than 150 scarecrows.
+Our all-time favorite to date was the witch scarecrow in a Zoom meeting with nine pumpkin faces representing the attendees.

 Walking around town and discovering the scarecrows is one of the most enjoyable ways to spend a couple hours.
 You can see many of the displays by walking through the main area of town.
 There are some, however, that you will miss if you stay only in the center of town.
 Prepare for a long walk up and down hills or drive through the rest of town.
-You can pick up a map that shows where all the displays are located.
+You can pick up a map that shows where all the displays are located or have fun stumbling upon them.

 Visiting the scarecrows is a wonderful family activity.
 Kids of all ages (including those of us with many years under our belt) love the scarecrows.
 Have a competition to see who can pick the scarecrow display that wins first place.